What defines a good website design?

 If we had a loaf of bread for every time we had to tell a business that the website they designed does not look great, we could start a successful bakery.
 Ok, enough about what makes a bad website – let’s talk about good website design.

-Visual design principles that delight visitors:
+😍 Visual design that delight visitors:

 - White Space.
-Use space to your advantage in a website – it will allow you break up all the information on your site into digestible chunks.
+Use space to your advantage in a website – it will allow you to break up all the information on your site into digestible chunks.
 Using spacing effectively can also help to place emphasis on important sections & content.

 - Less is more.
 Try not to use 5 different fonts and colours when one or two will do.
 When in doubt, simplify.